takari/team-documentation/en/01-preface/01-chapter1.markdown

 opinionated, and if these opinions are in conflict with your own, then the answer is to innovate.

-Takari's TDM (officially known as Takari Distribution including Maven) is Takari's attempt to address several key issues with Maven in a distribution that is aimed at large-scale projects.
+Takari's TEAM (officially known as Takari Extensions for Apache Maven) is Takari's attempt to address several key issues with Maven in a distribution that is aimed at large-scale projects.
 In my own work with Maven I came to the realization that it was time to build a set of extensions and customizations on